How many Russian soldiers died in the war with Ukraine

 This publication is divided into two parts:

 Bi-weekly Summary.
-A text summary, updated every two weeks.
-Here we report what we’ve learned about the losses during this time and the events at the front that led to the deaths of Russian soldiers.
+A text summary, updated every two weeks, in which we report on what we have learned about recent losses and the frontline events that led to the deaths of Russian soldiers.

 Interactive Infographics.
-The second part showcases visual representations of losses since the beginning of the war: for example, where the deceased served or in which regions they lived.
-We update the data for this part; the text descriptions are updated but largely remain the same.
+The second part provides visualisations of the losses since the start of the war, showing, for example, where the dead served or which regions they came from.
+We update the data for these graphics, while the accompanying text is refreshed but remains largely the same.

-Last update of the Probate Registry estimate: February 24, 2025; estimate as of December 2024
+Last update to the Probate Registry estimate: August 29, 2025; estimate as of August 2025

 Full named list of verified losses is available here: 200.zona.media.

-Here’s how the losses are distributed across Russian regions.
-These are absolute numbers, not adjusted for population or number of military units.
+The map below shows the distribution of casualties across Russia’s regions.
+These are absolute figures and have not been adjusted for population or number of military units.

 From early summer and into the mid-fall season of 2022, volunteers bore the brunt of the losses, which is strikingly different from the situation in the initial stage of the war: in winter and early spring, the Airborne Forces suffered the greatest damage, followed by the Motorised Rifle troops.